Master of Occupational Therapy

 How is the MOT different than the OTD?

 The Master of Occupational Therapy and the Doctor of Occupational Therapy programs differ primarily by format, research requirements and clinical experience.
 The MOT program has a focus on evidence-based practice, while the OTD focus is on research.
-MOT classes are offered one day per week, allowing for working professionals to remain in their jobs while going to school.
+MOT classes are offered two days per week, allowing for working professionals to remain in their jobs while going to school.
 The OTD is a traditional program with classes offered during the weekdays.
-In addition, students in the OTD program will complete one additional clinical rotation (Level III/Advanced Placement).
+In addition, students in the OTD program will complete one additional clinical rotation (Advanced Placement).